-Here is a list of my suggestions on resolutions you can make to improve your sales in 2017.
+Here is a list of my suggestions on resolutions you can make to improve your sales in any year.

 See How Little You Can Say, and Still Make the Sale

 We talk ourselves out of more sales than we talk ourselves into.
 As a rule, the less you say, the more you’ll sell.
 You don’t talk people into buying, you listen them into buying.
 You were given two ears and one mouth.
 Use them in that proportion.

 How do you know when you’ve said enough?
 Try to close.
 If they buy, you’ve said enough.
 If they don’t buy, you haven’t.
 Provide a little more information.
 When you start getting positive feedback, give them another opportunity to buy.
 If they don’t buy yet, give them more information.

 This is how you make multiple closes without getting on people’s nerves.
 If all you try is a new closing technique, you could come off as high pressure.
 When you provide new information and get positive feedback, you can actually say, “Based on this new information, is this something you’d like to go ahead with?”

 With the current economic crunch, your salesmanship has got to be in peak condition, and it can be.
 All it requires is a commitment on your part and a little conditioning.
 Commit to making 2017 your best year in sales ever.